toolbits/GPDSP/README.md

 # GPDSP
-A General Purpose DSP Library, written in C++.
+A real time / non-real time General Purpose DSP library, written in C++.

 This is a Digital Signal Processing Library for general purpose use (for example
 audio stream, data sensing, etc...) in C++ application.
 Very tiny implementation enables you to use this library under the small resource environment.
 It is simple to use, normally you have to use only GPDSPNodeRenderer class.
-Now supports generatively constructed filters from external XML files (.gpdsp file).
+GPDSP supports generatively constructed filters from external XML files (.gpdsp file).
+Both 32bits and 64bits floating point operations are supported.

 GPDSP supports next operations:

 o GPDSPBufferInputNode: inputs data from some data stream
 o GPDSPBufferOutputNode: outputs data to some data stream
 o GPDSPConstantNode: makes a constant value (such as DC bias)
+o GPDSPSignNode: compare value with zero
 o GPDSPGateNode: rectifies or clips a value (such as Diode)
 o GPDSPPeekNode: keeps the maximum amplitude
 o GPDSPAmplifyNode: amplifies a value (such as Transistor)